 Seeing which open work items are assigned to an agent

-After seeing which agents are online, you can select a specific agent to see which open work items are assigned to them.
+After opening the list of agents, you can select a specific agent to see which open work items are assigned to them.

 To see which open work items are assigned to an agent

-- From the list, search for or select the agent you want to see work items
+- Select the agent you want to see work items for.

 The Agent work items window appears and shows the agent's overall status and status for each channel, along with details about the tickets, messaging conversations or chats, and calls the agent is working on.